 2.2.1.
 Procedure and Participants: Longitudinal Study

-Participants (N=1,073) were recruited through four psychosomatic rehabilitation clinics from the XXXX clinic group between July 2020 and August 2021.
+Participants (N=1,073) were recruited through four psychosomatic rehabilitation clinics from the Dr. Becker clinic group between July 2020 and August 2021.
 Data collection was performed longitudinally with two measurement timepoints.
 Data was collected from six weeks until the first day of the rehabilitation treatment and up to 12 weeks post-rehabilitation treatment.
 All participants were informed about the purpose of the study as well as associated data security measures on the clinic’s own study portal.
-Ethical approval for the study was obtained by XXXX at XXXX (protocol code XXXX_XX; date of approval: June 2020; ClinicalTrials.gov Identifier: XXX).
+Ethical approval for the study was obtained by Jacobs University at 17 September 2019 (protocol code 2020_09; date of approval: June 25, 2020; the Ethics Committee at Jacobs University (now Constructor University; ClinicalTrials.gov Identifier: NCT04453475).
 In total, N=1,073 participants took part in the study at both timepoints (before rehabilitation and after rehabilitation).
 Patients’ age, measured in categories, ranged from 18 to above 60 years.
 The most frequently reported age group was between 50 and 59 years (50.6%).
 697 (65.4%) patients reported to be female.

 2.2.2.
 Measures